 Directions: Combine cabbage, pimiento, green pepper and chili peppers.
 In a separate bowl blend together mayonnaise, lemon juice, dry mustard, which has been mixed with the vinegar to a smooth paste, and prepared mustard.
 Stir in diced pineapple.
 Add cabbage mixture, toss gently.
 For maximum flavor, refrigerate over night.
 Makes 8 servings.

-(For easy printing, click-on recipe 'letter' for a much larger version to open in a new browser window)
+(For easy printing, click-on a recipe's "letter" for a larger version to open in a separate browser window)

 Joan Crawford's Meatloaf (1965 version)